Akshit8/my-docker/README.md

 ```bash
 docker run -it --rm ubuntu /bin/bash
 ```
-We'll run a few Linux commands inside our container(ubuntu 20.04) and host machine(ubuntu 20.04) and observer their behaviour inside both environments:
+We'll run a few Linux commands inside container(ubuntu 20.04) and host machine(ubuntu 20.04) and observer their behaviour inside both environments:

 - **hostname** - return name of the host inside which bash is running.
 - **ps** - return list of active process running inside the environment.